CoreyMLawrence/Comfort-Airlines/docs/diagrams/algorithm.md

     - Refuel the aircraft with the required fuel for the trip + 33% (or just the whole tank? to be discussed.)
     - `[Subroutine::Ledger::Append]` Add fuel costs to ledger
     - Wait 10 minutes to departure wait time
+- Depart from airport (begin flight timer)
+- Assign newly available gate to first aircraft in tarmac
+- Aircraft assigned to gate must wait 15 minutes

 ## ROUTINE: Flight::Arrive(aircraft, flight, ledger)
 - `[Subroutine::Ledger::Append]` Add landing fee to ledger
+- If there is any available gate, assign the gate to the aircraft
+    - Wait 15 minutes
+- Else
     - Append the aircraft to the tarmac queue

 ## ROUTINE: Ledger::Append(description: enum LedgerEntryType, cost: decimal)
 - Append the transaction to the ledger (type: `LedgerEntry`), including its description, the net cost, the current date, time,